Most Popular

 Why does my business need a Legal Entity Identifier?

-If you plan to sell shares or invest in any financial instruments through a regulated exchange, you must obtain an LEI code.
+You must obtain an LEI code if you plan to sell shares or invest in any financial instruments through a regulated exchange.

-This requirement is in place to help ensure the stability of global markets and to protect investors from fraud and other risks.
+This requirement is in place to help ensure global markets’ stability and protect investors from fraud and other risks.

 Selling shares and investing as a business entity comes with many responsibilities – and obtaining an LEI code is among the priorities.